polo74/doc/deploy_qemu_service.md

 In this tutorial, we want to create a service in a guest machine (virtual machine) and made it accessible from outside the host machine using the routed network of QEMU.
 To do this, we will use:
 - port forwarding with firewall-cmd,
 - netcat to test our connection.

+### Motivation

+Why should we use the routed network ?

 ### Architecture